pgeu/pgeu-system/docs/confreg/integrations.md

 conference
 : The current conference object.

+#### Sponsors

+For creating sponsors tweets, the following variables are available:

+conference
+: The current conference object.

+sponsor
+: The current sponsor.
+Available fields are *displayname*, *social*, *url* and *level*.

+level
+: The sponsors current level.

+benefit
+:  The benefit being confirmed, when a benefit is confirmed.

 #### Special filters

 The following special filters are available to use

 social
-: This filter will return the social media identifier for an object that has one (currently only speakers) for the correct social media system.
+: This filter will return the social media identifier for an object that has one (currently speakers and sponsors) for the correct social media system.
 If multiple social media systems are configured, a different value will be rendered for different ones, making it possible to reference a handle across multiple systems.
 If no handle is configured for a system, it returns *None*,